 What to Do if You Are Not Treated Fairly in Court

 The Commission is not a court of appeals.
-You should not complain to the Commission just because the justice ruled against you.
+You should not complain to the Commission just because a justice ruled against you.
 For example, do not complain to the Commission if a justice decided that you broke the rules of your lease, but you think that you didn't break the rules.

 When should I file a complaint with the Commission?